-Health Testing: We genetically health test our parent dogs for DM (Degenerative Myelopathy), NEwS (Neonatal Encephalopathy with Seizures, VwD1 (Von Willebrand Disease 1), and PRA-prcd (Progressive Retinal Atrophy, Progressive Rod-Cone Degeneration).
+Health Testing: We genetically health test our parent dogs through Animal Genetics for DM (Degenerative Myelopathy), NEwS (Neonatal Encephalopathy with Seizures), VwD1 (Von Willebrand Disease 1), and PRA-prcd (Progressive Retinal Atrophy, Progressive Rod-Cone Degeneration).
 Those are the only four genetic diseases breed specific to Standard Poodles.
-There is no genetic test available for things such as Addisons, Crushing as they are still being researched.
+There is no genetic test available for things such as Addisons or Crushing as they are still being researched.
 We do not breed dogs affected by the above diseases, only clear or carriers.
 Carriers can safely be bred as long as the dog they are being bred to is clear, meaning statistically, 50% of the litter will be clear and 50% will be carriers, none affected with the disorder.
 Not breeding carriers is detrimental to the already tiny gene pool in poodles, so extracting carriers from a bloodline will severely bottleneck the breed.
 We also do PennHip testing on our parent dogs as well as OFA elbows, eyes, and cardiac.

 We recommend keeping your puppy/dog on a high quality food with first ingredients being meat based (beef, lamb, salmon etc) We also recommend avoiding grain-free diets as there has been recent studies on the lack of taurine creating heart conditions in canines.
-We are currently feeding Diamond Naturals Lamb & Rice (we prefer lamb to reduce any allergies) and Purina Pro Plan lamb and rice.
+We are currently feeding Nutrisource large breed puppy.
 Our puppies are also given probiotics while with us.

 If for any reason at anytime buyer cannot keep their puppy/dog we will take the puppy/dog back and find them a suitable home.
 We do understand that life events happen.
 We do not want any of our puppies to end up in shelters or with rescue groups.
 Although your puppy/dog is your pet, we still feel its our responsibility as their breeder to ensure they are always well cared for and never end up in a bad situation.
 More info is in our guarantee.